District-Scale Silver-Gold in Mexico

 • Active drilling into a high-grade silver-gold system

-• A second district-scale gold-silver project entering the pipeline
+• A second district-scale, drill-ready gold-silver project entering the pipeline

-• Record precious metals prices amplifying every mineralized intercept
+• Strong precious metals prices amplifying every mineralized intercept

-For speculators, it’s a powerful alignment of rising metals prices, the first modern drilling ever completed at Las Coloradas, early high-grade hits, meaningful district-scale optionality, and a full suite of catalysts building into 2026.
+For speculators, it’s a powerful alignment of rising metals prices, the first modern drilling ever completed at Las Coloradas, early high-grade hits, meaningful district-scale optionality via the drill-bit, and a full suite of multi-project catalysts building into 2026.

-To explore exactly how KNG is executing on that opportunity — and what comes next as assays continue to roll in — we turn now to our exclusive interview with Mr. Scott Emerson, president & CEO of Kingsmen Resources.
+To explore exactly how KNG is executing on that opportunity — and what comes next as Phase-Two drilling nears at Las Coloradas — we turn now to our exclusive interview with Mr. Scott Emerson, president & CEO of Kingsmen Resources.

 Exclusive Interview with Kingsmen Resources